exakat/exakat-docs/Reference/Rules/Php/WrongTypeForNativeFunction.rst

 Wrong Type For Native PHP Function
 ++++++++++++++++++++++++++++++++++

-  This analysis reports calls to a PHP native function with a wrongly typed value.
+  This rule reports calls to a PHP native function with a wrongly typed value.

 .. code-block:: php